 Policies & Guidelines

-In the context of a community of scholarship and faith, and anchored in a belief in the inherent dignity of each person, the students, faculty, and college staff of Stonehill College maintain an uncompromising commitment to academic integrity.
+In the context of a community of scholarship and faith, committed to fostering a culture where differences are affirmed and anchored in a belief in the inherent dignity of each person, the students, faculty, and college staff of Stonehill College maintain an uncompromising commitment to academic integrity.

 We promote a climate of intellectual and ethical integrity and vigorously uphold the fundamental values of honesty, trust, fairness, and responsibility while fostering an atmosphere of mutual respect within and beyond the classroom.
 Any violation of these basic values threatens the integrity of the educational process, the development of ideas, and the unrestricted exchange of knowledge.
 Therefore, we will not participate in or tolerate academic dishonesty.